dancancro/great-big-example-application/README.md

 2. As much as practical the names of files in a directory begin with the directory name.
 I did this to prevent directories from having a mixture of unrelated concerns.
 If a directory in a source demo had files for two different things, I created more directories.
-I thought about removing that part of the file name, `src/app/app.page.ts` -> `src/app/page.ts`, for the sake of DRY, and I might still do that, but I'm undecided on whether it would cause confusion to see many files in an editor with the same name.
+I thought about removing that part of the file name, `src/app/app.page.ts` -> `src/app/page.ts`, for the sake of DRY, but that makes it too confusing when you are working on multiple files with the same names and different directories.

 3. I noticed a lot of duplication and boilerplate of identical CRUD code for each of my types of entities.
 So I made utility functions and the related actions and models for each of three types of store slice - [entities](https://github.com/dancancro/great-big-angular2-example/tree/master/src/app/core/store/entity), [id lists](https://github.com/dancancro/great-big-angular2-example/tree/master/src/app/core/store/id), and [slices](https://github.com/dancancro/great-big-angular2-example/tree/master/src/app/core/store/slice) (everything else).